“Nobody can teach you how to make the perfect cup of tea. It just happens over time. Wearing cashmere helps, of course”.

 - The Teapot should be left to ‘draw‘ for at least 3 -6 minutes before pouring the Tea to get full flavour.
 This is also called steeping the tea leaves and the time required to draw or steep the Tea depends on the type of Tea.
 See below

-- Whilst waiting for the Tea to draw collect a fine china cup and saucer or mug for each person, some cold full cream milk and for those that require a slice of lemon.
+- Whilst waiting for the Tea to draw collect a fine china cup and saucer or mug for each person, some cold full cream milk or a slice of lemon.

 These instructions are a general guide for making the Tea that comes from the plant Camellia Sinensis.
 All Tea is from this plant and other herbal, fruit, or fragrant mixes are called Infusions or Tisanes.
-There are 5 types of Tea from the Camellia Sinensis plant that vary in colour, taste, aroma, appearance and flavour dependant on ( just like viticulture for wine) the region, rainfall and climatic conditions of where the tea plants are grown.
-Tea is mostly categorised as to how much the Tea leaves have been oxidised or fermented.
-The farmers expose the Tea leaves to air to bring out particular flavours and aromas from the leaves.
+Five types of Tea from the Camellia Sinensis plant that vary in colour, taste, aroma, appearance, and flavour depending on the region, rainfall and climatic conditions of where the tea plants are grown.
+Tea is categorised by how much the Tea leaves have been oxidised or fermented.
+The farmers expose the Tea leaves to the air to bring out particular flavours and aromas from the leaves.

 The essence of the enjoying of tea lies in appreciation of its color, aroma, and flavor, as well as the principles of its preparation: refinement, simplicity, and cleanliness.Cai Xiang

 Green Tea is a light, gentle and more delicate Tea than traditional Black Tea.
-The leaves are prevented from being oxidised by being heat-treated either by frying the leaves or steaming them.
-This destroys the enzyme responsible for the oxidising of the leaves.
-The Tea is a yellow, straw colour
+The leaves heat-treated to prevent oxidization either by drying the leaves or steaming them and destroys the enzyme responsible for the oxidizing.
+The Tea is a yellow, straw colour.

-White Tea is gentle, delicate and subtle in flavour and comes from immature Tealeaves picked just before the buds are open when a white fuzzy down known as bao hao is formed on the new shoots for the first few days of Spring.
-This down turns white when the Tea is dried.
-The Tea shoots are left to wither to prevent oxidization and carefully monitored by the Tea makers.
+White Tea is gentle, delicate and subtle in flavour and comes from immature Tealeaves picked just before the buds are open when a white fuzzy down known as bao hao forms on the new shoots for the first few days of Spring.
+This down becomes white when the Tea is dried.
+The Tea shoots are left to wither to prevent oxidization and carefully monitored by the tea makers.